 that have not yet been matched.
 In particular, this makes

 it possible to have angles or torsions in RTP entries

 even if those atoms are not connected by bonds.

-#2 Updated by Justin Lemkul almost 4 years ago
+#2 Updated by Justin Lemkul over 7 years ago

 I agree that there are plenty of ways outside of pdb2gmx that can generate topologies, but when pdb2gmx silently ignores an otherwise properly formatted .rtp entry, I think there's still a problem worth fixing.
 Nowhere in the documentation does it say that pdb2gmx can only be used for biomolecules, it says that it reads a list of input files and writes a topology.
 If we need to be more specific about limitations, that's fine, but when input files are written correctly (with respect to what the manual says), the end user is going to assume that the outcome will be correct, but in this case, it is not.